awslabs/aws-icons-for-plantuml/scripts/README.md

 !define AWSPuml http://localhost:8000
 ```

-If you use Visual Studio Code, `.vscode\tasks.json` has task defined for running "PlantUML picoweb 8080" (using `ALLOWLIST`), "http.server 8000", and http.server CORS 8000".
+If you use Visual Studio Code, `.vscode\tasks.json` has tasks defined for running "PlantUML picoweb 8080" (using `ALLOWLIST`), "http.server 8000", and "http.server CORS 8000".

 ## Build Notes

 ### Release 19.0-2024.06.07

 This release switched to using `plantuml-mit-1.2024.6.jar` which had no noticeable changes.
 Experimental `upgrade.py` that will replace renamed categories and icons in .puml files based on release notes **Breaking Changes** since Release 13.0.
 Default is read-only mode (`python upgrade.py file.puml`) but supports `--overwrite` and filename wildcards (`python upgrade.py --overwrite "*.puml"`).
 This upgrade script was used to update `examples` directory from `v18.0` to `v19.0` and tested via `pytest test_upgrade.py`.

+Experimental [Mermaid](https://mermaid.js.org/) support via [iconifyJSON](https://iconify.design/docs/types/iconify-json.html) formatted `aws-icons-mermaid.json` and example added to "s3-upload-workflow" folder.
+These icon filenames are required to be lower kebob case, so a `Target2` field was added to `config.yml`

 ### Release 18.0-2024.02.06